Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

 templateKey: about-page
 title: About West Bridgford Advice Centre
 image: /img/home-page-header.jpg
-description: "The West Bridgford Advice Centre's aim is: To provide quality information and other advice services for the benefit of the residents of West Bridgford and surrounding areas.
+description: "The Centre's aim is: To provide quality information and other advice services for the benefit of the residents of West Bridgford and surrounding areas.
 Clients with queries which are outside the remit and competences of the Centre’s volunteers are directed to the appropriate professional or other specialist services."
 intro:
   blurbs:
     - image: /img/top-left.jpg